crownstack-guidelines/crownstack-guidelines/_posts/2017-08-11-firebase-analytic.md

 * User engagement per screen: Analytics automatically tracks some information about screens in your application, such as the class name of the `UIViewController` or `Activity` that is currently in focus.
 When a screen transition occurs, Analytics logs a screen_view event that identifies the new the .

 #### In-App purchases
-* Users: number and percentage of users who have completed in-app transactions (in_app_purchase).
+* Users : number and percentage of users who have completed in-app transactions (in_app_purchase).
-* Count: number of transactions, and percentage change from comparison period.
+* Count : number of transactions, and percentage change from comparison period.
-* Value: revenue from transactions, and percentage change from comparison period.
+* Value : revenue from transactions, and percentage change from comparison period.

 #### App version
 A number of the app user for top three version and other(which include the sum of all other versions).